ronakupadhyaya/Horizons-week-03/day2/companies/README.md

 ## Goal

 The goal of this exercise is for you to get familiar with node.
-We will cover the basics about node, npm, the package.json file and running your app.
+We will cover the basics about node, files, npm, the package.json file and running your app.
 You will build an investment report app that takes in two `CSV` files and performs some calculations with the data on the files.
 CSV stands for "comma-separated values".
-It is a format to store tables of data such as spreadsheets, separating each column with commas.
+It is a format to store tables of data such as spreadsheets, by separating each column with a comma.

 TODO Insert csv file capture.

-The first line on the CSV file you will get looks like this: `id, investorId, company, originalInvestment, valueToday`.
-This is the header of the file and specifies the names of the columns for all the file.
-A single data entry looks like this: `10, 2, 6, 234000, 563000` and when you convert it to JSON it will look like this:
+The first line on a CSV file is usually the header.
+Ours contains `id, investorId, company, originalInvestment, valueToday`.
+The header of the file specifies the names of the columns for the table.
+After the header, a single data entry looks like this: `10, 2, 6, 234000, 563000`.
+To be able to use it, we will convert it to a JSON object that looks like this:

 ```javascript
 {